 At least half of all new hiring in the district must be from laid-off and displaced veteran teachers.
 Principals must interview at least three displaced teachers for all vacancies.

 A tenured teacher who has been laid off due to school actions shall be offered the opportunity to resign and receive three months of pay.

-PSRPs – Severance benefit for PSRPs who are assigned to schools that are subject to closings, consolidations, or phase-out at the end of a school year and who are not reappointed prior to the first day of the work year for the following school year shall be eligible for a severance package equal to a $1,000.00 one-time payment and nine months of BOARD-paid insurance premiums for health care contributions coverage. (see Article 9-10 of the contract)
+PSRPs who are assigned to schools that are subject to closings, consolidations, or phase-out at the end of a school year and who are not reappointed prior to the first day of the work year for the following school year shall be eligible for a severance package equal to a $1,000.00 one-time payment and nine months of Board-paid insurance premiums for health care contributions coverage.

 First, Protect Your Rights

 - Collect and keep all of the documents you receive from the Board.
 Make sure you check your CPS e-mail regularly and print important communications to preserve a paper copy—this is important in the event you lose access to CPS e-mail.